ibm-cloud-security/appid-serversdk-nodejs/README.md

 ```

-#### Protecting web applications using WebAppStrategy
+## Example Usage: Protecting web applications

-WebAppStrategy is based on the OAuth2 authorization_code grant flow and should be used for web applications that use browsers.
-The strategy provides tools to easily implement authentication and authorization flows.
-When WebAppStrategy provides mechanisms to detect unauthenticated attempts to access protected resources.
-The WebAppStrategy will automatically redirect user's browser to the authentication page.
-After successful authentication user will be taken back to the web application's callback URL (redirectUri), which will once again use WebAppStrategy to obtain access, identity and refresh tokens from App ID service.
-After obtaining these tokens the WebAppStrategy will store them in HTTP session under WebAppStrategy.AUTH_CONTEXT key.
-In a scalable cloud environment it is recommended to persist HTTP sessions in a scalable storage like Redis to ensure they're available across server app instances.
+If your application is web based, you can use the web app strategy.
+The strategy is based on the OAuth2 authorization_code grant flow.
+It provides the tools to help you easily implement authentication and authorization into your apps.

+The web app strategy provides the mechanisms to detect any attempts to access protected resources.
+If the strategy detects an unauthenticated attempt, the user is automatically redirected to the authentication page.
+Once the user is successfully authenticated, they are taken to the web app's callback URL, or `redirectUri`.
+At this point, the web app strategy is used to obtain access, identity, and refresh tokens from the App ID service.
+After these tokens are obtained, the web app strategy stores them in an HTTP session in the `WebAppStrategy.AUTH_CONTEXT` key.

+	>Tip: If you are working in a scalable cloud environment, we recommend that you persist HTTP sessions in scalable storage to ensure that they're available across all of your instances.

+Example code:

 ```JavaScript
 const express = require('express');